pzhokhov/pzhokhov.github.io/_posts/2021-02-17-closed-right-wing.md

 ![sadfueltankwithoutskin](https://storage.googleapis.com/slingalongblog-images/20210204_203942.jpg)

-... which was a mistake, because it was the leading edge skin that was supposed to go on first.
+... which was a mistake :( It was the leading edge skin that was supposed to go on first.
 At the time, we thought it would be easier to shove the leading edge skin under the fuel tank skin.
 However, that moves the rib WG-RIB-101 (the leading edge rib on which the leading edge skin and the fuel tank skin overlaps), and it becomes impossible to align...
-Long story short, after taking the fuel tank off and putting it back on a couple more times.
-The good news is at that point we developed a wooden knives and forks based technique (notice the silverware sticking from the tank in the picture above) to prevent skin interference between fuel tank and top skin, and putting the tank back on was not that painful anymore.
+Long story short, after taking the fuel tank off and putting it back on a couple more times, we discovered a technique that works.
+We developed a wooden-cutlery-based technique (notice the forks sticking from the tank in the picture above) to prevent skin interference between fuel tank and top skin, and putting the tank back on was not that painful anymore.

 After the final installation of the fuel tank, we ran another pressure test - and our tank held the balloon inflated like a champ, for at least three days.